alecramsay/pg/docs/_pages/example.markdown

 <!-- MAPS TABS -->

-<h3>Overlaps: Districts vs. Baseline</h3>
+<h3>Overlaps: Districts vs. Root</h3>

-[Then each of the six maps are compared to the Baseline map.
+[Then each of the six maps are compared to the Root map.
 For each map, there is:

 * an image of the selected comparison map,
-* an image of the regions formed by intersecting the district boundaries of the two maps with the district "cores" highlighted, and
+* an image of the regions formed by intersecting the district boundaries of the two maps with the common core districts highlighted, and
 * a table showing data for each intersecting region

-The intersecting regions are labeled "#/#" where the first # is the district in the Baseline map, and the second # is the district in the comparison map.
+The intersecting regions are labeled "#/#" where the first # is the district in the Root map, and the second # is the district in the comparison map.
 The from/to labels for district cores are the same, the same district id in both maps.
 You can click on the images to see the maps in DRA.]

-<p>These tabs compare the district boundaries of Official map and the five notable maps with the Baseline map:</p>
+<p>These tabs compare the district boundaries of Official map and the five notable maps with the Root map:</p>

 <script src="{{ site.baseurl }}/assets/js/tabs.js"></script>